Notes from the Composer

 The same sequence becomes a round-robin, rhythmically shortening in duration and rapidity to reach a fortissimo early, brilliant sounding climax of two simultaneous major chords a tritone apart .
 Those elements: the eight note theme, the ‘being’ block chord, the polytonal harmonic palette, the idea of moving back and forth between instrument sections of the orchestra and electronic sounds provide the developmental content throughout the entire work.

-The “Third Dimension” provides rhythmic relief with an EWI solo over sustained orchestral harmonies derived from those introduced in the Second Dimension.
-As in the opening, each section of the orchestra gets a turn.
+The “Third Dimension” provides rhythmic relief with an EWI solo over sustained harmonies derived from those introduced in the Second Dimension.
+The voicing of using the woodwinds to emphasize the brass/strings harmonics was inspired by Japanese composer, Toru Takemitsu.
 The section finds a quiet, stable point with the piano – repeating a closely voiced extended chord in D minor.

 The loudest moment within the work interrupts the solace as the 3rd dimension disrupts into the “Fourth Dimension”.
 Nathan Selikoff described this to be encompassing our dimensional space at the same time as being beyond it.
 I recapitulated the chords from the opening, and forced them against those same chords realized in Sibelius with a long, slow downward glissandi created in MetaSynth.
 The interruption gives way to a-tempo 132 percussionists playing rhythms based upon earlier counterpoint on 3 sets of castenets.
 The “First Dimension” theme re-emerges with low brass and noisy electronics – this time, the first tritone is moved upward to a more consonant perfect 5th.
 The altered theme now better matches the constellation of pitches that have provided most of the melodic material – providing a kind of sonata-form resolution – are taken up by the orchestra and climb to the final statement.
 There, the EWI and strings take the main theme, the woodwinds repeat the earlier triplet figure, and big brass chords build to the final climax with the harmonic scheme from the Second Dimension.
 Upon the final polytonal chord, the electronics continue, ending with a loud, shaped noise sequence from MetaSynth.